Accepting where I am

 How does this relate to art?

-For one, I’ve abandoned being precious in the studio.
-For now.
+For one, I’ve abandoned being precious in the studio for now.

 I can hardly wait to show you how this abandonment of propriety and preciousness is manifesting itself in my studio.